-Teaching Commons > Event Calendar > Teaching & Learning Conference > Teaching as an Act of Body and Brain (2011)
+Teaching Commons > Events > Teaching & Learning Conference > Teaching as an Act of Body and Brain (2011)

 The theme of this conference focused on teaching as an act of body and brain.
 We encouraged presenters and attendees to consider the ways in which an awareness of the body and the physical space of the classroom can influence teaching and learning.
 To what extent can the relationship between body and brain help us engage students in person or online?